-Our new Marketing volunteer, Jake Calvert went along on 6th April at Whitworth Art Gallery, Manchester.
+Our new Marketing volunteer, Jake Calvert went along to Whitworth Art Gallery, Manchester.
 Here he tells us about his experience.

 I recently started volunteering for Music Action International and I’ve been helping out with some of the marketing strategy, particularly on the social media side of things.
 I’ve been doing this work in the evenings at home – getting to grips with the brilliant work that the organisation does for people who’ve survived war and torture and hopefully helping to make more people aware of this vital support.
 Having been unaware of Music Action International’s work prior to volunteering, it’s been a pleasure to gain more of an understanding how important it is to create opportunities to make music with refugees and asylum seekers.

 As a fully paid-up music obsessive, it’s truly inspiring to find creativity being used in such a transformative and hopeful way, and before attending the Crisis Choirs and Stone Flowers performance, I’d been very keen to experience Music Action International’s work in action.

 The Whitworth is one of my favourite places to spend an hour or two so the performance space overlooking the greenery of the neighbouring park made for a beautiful setting for my first event.

 The mixture of traditional music and original compositions told a moving story and I thought a fitting symbol of the richness of collaboration was evident in the diversity of language used – we were treated to the beautiful sounds of Arabic, Farsi and Lingala languages, amongst others.